KaleyraVideo/Video-iOS-SDK-Samples-Objc/UI-Customization-Example/README.md

 # Bandyer SDK UI Customization Example

-This sample app is going to show you how the Bandyer SDK should be configured, initialized, and how you can interact with it.
+This sample app is going to show you how the Bandyer SDK can be configured in order for you to customise the UI components provided by the SDK.

-This example is only related to let you customize our UI components.
 For other examples, please visit the [Sample apps index page](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples).

 ## Quickstart